 Instructions for discussing issues of safety, confidentiality, reporting requirements, and accessibility with possible participants

-Recruitment RSVP Form.
+Recruitment RSVP Form

-Instructions to identify risks to participant and how to offer alternatives to the individual.
+Instructions to identify risks to participant and how to offer alternatives to the individual

-Instructions for recruiting the minimum/maximum number of participants for focus groups and for keeping track of the limited number for each group.
+Instructions for recruiting the minimum/maximum number of participants for focus groups and for keeping track of the limited number for each group

-For additional questions or concerns the name and contact information of a Partnership member will be provided.
+For additional questions or concerns the name and contact information of a Keystone Partnership member will be provided.

 Confidentiality

-The following information outlines the specific considerations made to preserve confidentiality.
+The following information outlines the specific considerations made to preserve confidentiality:

+Focus Groups

 Personally identifying information will only be collected during the RSVP process; individuals will be asked for their first name and contact information to connect them with their accommodations and to provide optional meeting reminders.
 The project assistant will keep a list of any individuals who request accommodations.
 The assistant will bring this information to each focus group/interview as needed, and the information will be destroyed within a week of the focus group’s conclusion.
 Only the number of focus group participants will be utilized for the needs assessment report.
 No personal information obtained from the RSVP forms will be aggregated or shared.
 Focus group participants will be asked to withhold any identifying information about themselves or staff.
 If identifying information is disclosed, it will be removed from notes and transcripts.
 All RSVPs will be destroyed no later than one week following each focus group.
 Focus group participants will be asked to keep any information discussed or shared during the focus group confidential.
 Participants will also be asked not to discuss what is said in the group with other group participants after the session concludes.

+Survey

+Survey information cannot be tracked back to a particular participant and will report at the aggregate.
+The Keystone Partnership will not have access to identifying participant information or membership of the list serves.
+The Keystone Partnership will also not have access to participants email addresses.
+Participants are reminded that it is not necessary to provide any personally identifying information in the survey.

+Final Report

 The final needs assessment report will identify trends, barriers and strengths correlating to each organization’s statements summarized in the needs assessment process.
-The Project Director and assistant will retain information gathered through the needs assessment process on password protected computers that only they can access.
-Team members will be provided with summaries of focus groups by the Project Director.
+The Project Manager and assistant will retain information gathered through the needs assessment process on password protected computers that only they can access.
+Team members will be provided with summaries of focus groups by the Project Manager.
 Summaries will identify themes, patterns, and issues that emerge from focus groups.
-Drafts of the needs assessment report will be stored using password protected software that only members of the collaboration team can access.
-The report will not be shared with anyone outside the collaboration until it has been reviewed and approved by collaboration partners, with Vera Institute on Justice, and the Office on Violence Against Women.
+Drafts of the needs assessment report will be stored using password protected software that only members of the Keystone Partnership team can access.
+The report will not be shared with anyone outside the project until it has been reviewed and approved by Keystone Partnership members, with Vera Institute on Justice, and the Office on Violence Against Women.
 All notes, records, and recordings related to the needs assessment will be destroyed after the strategic plan has been approved by the Office on Violence Against Women and members of the Keystone Partnership.

 Consent Process

-Our Partnership will use a passive consent process for all focus groups, interviews, and surveys.
+The Keystone Partnership will use a passive consent process for all focus groups, interviews, and surveys.
 Passive consent provides greater confidentiality for participants because it does not require documentation of consent.
 This process will be outlined in the facilitator’s introduction prior to a focus group or interview.

+Focus group and Interviews

 A script will be read before each survey explaining passive consent.
 Participants will be informed that, by choosing to stay and complete the survey, they are giving their consent to participate.
 Participants of focus groups, interviews and surveys will agree to: